Libensemble/libensemble/docs/executor/mpi_executor.rst

 -------------------------

-Class-specific attributes can be set directly to alter the behavior of the MPI job controller.
-However, they should be used with caution, because they may not be implemented in other job controllers.
+Class-specific attributes can be set directly to alter the behavior of the MPI executor.
+However, they should be used with caution, because they may not be implemented in other executors.

-:max_launch_attempts: (int) Maximum number of launch attempts for a given job. *Default: 5*.
+:max_launch_attempts: (int) Maximum number of launch attempts for a given task. *Default: 5*.
 :fail_time: (int) *Only if wait_on_run is set.* Maximum run time to failure in seconds that results in relaunch. *Default: 2*.

 Example.
 To increase resilience against launch failures::

-    jobctrl = MPIJobController()
+    taskctrl = MPIExecutor()
-    jobctrl.max_launch_attempts = 10
+    taskctrl.max_launch_attempts = 10
-    jobctrl.fail_time = 5
+    taskctrl.fail_time = 5

 Note that the retry delay on launches starts at 5 seconds and increments by 5 seconds for each retry.
 So the 4th retry will wait for 20 seconds before